Skip to content

 Qatar Biomedical Research Institute (QBRI) Listed by crypto24 Ransomware Group

 Public reporting indicates that crypto24 listed QBRI on its leak site and claims to have stolen internal documents.
-The exact number of people whose data was exposed remains unknown.
+The exact number of people whose data may have been exposed remains unknown.
 Available reporting describes the incident as a ransomware attack in which the group exfiltrated files before encrypting systems or threatening to publish them.

 April 17, 2026 marks the date QBRI was publicly listed.
 The data types exposed include internal files; specific categories such as patient records, employee personal information, or research databases have not been detailed in available public reporting.